fredshonorio/mafu/README.md

 ```

 ## TODO
-* Finish exception suppliers
 * Lazy alternative to `toList(transform)`
 * Talk about number/long
 * Implement checked exceptions?
 Is it worth it?
 For Primitive accessors and objects it can be done, but for lists it has to be a runtime exception.
 * Distinguish between missing and wrong type?
 It'd be a bit of work and i'm not sure it would be helpful, in either case you're excepting a certain structure and the object does not match.
 * Provide generic accessor: `MapWrapper.getAny(Object key, Class<T> class) : Optional<T>`
-* More tests for primitive lists
+* More tests for primitive lists, exception suppliers